Why look at the best weightlifting shoes for 2020?

 This helps ensure your foot is securely locked in place in the shoe.

 The Nike Romaleos 4 has TWO straps – so you can dial in the fit to perfection.

 The Reebok Legacy Lifter II only has a single strap.

 Both use a “hook and loop” (aka Velcro) strap that you can tighten as much or as little as you desire.

 Again, this is to avoid all extraneous movement – which could cause injury otherwise.

 Sliding and slipping also interferes with power transfer as you jerk or snatch a weight overhead.

 Weightlifting Shoes Have a High-Traction, Grippy Sole

-Lastly, weightlifting shoes usually have a really grippy sole – for the maximum in traction.
+Lastly, weightlifting shoes usually have a high-traction outsole – for the maximum in grip and no slip.